XENON1T/pax/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Processor for Analyzing XENON1T's documentation!
+Welcome to processor for Analyzing XENON1T's documentation!
 ======================================

 Contents: